markrobinsonuzh/conquer/shiny-download/tutorial.md

 **Note!** Starting from version 1.1.49, the `pData` slot in a *MultiAssayExperiment* is deprecated in favor of `colData`.
-Thus, until the objects included in *conquer* are updated to the new version, you may need to run `updateObject()` on the downloaded *MultiAssayExperiment* objects to take advantage of the new features. .
+The objects included in *conquer* are now updated to the new version.

 To use a data set provided in the *conquer* database, download the corresponding **R** object from the **MultiAssayExperiment** column.
 As an illustration, we